Alba Bible: History

+Origins

 During the 15th century, many people within Spanish society held hostile views toward Jews.
 In the aftermath of a series of anti-Jewish riots centered in Madrid, Don Luis de Guzmán believed that he could help heal the rift and build a bridge of understanding between Christians and Jews by commissioning a Castilian translation of the Old Testament from the original Hebrew, accompanied by commentary from Jewish scholars interpreting the text of their holy book.

 On April 5, 1422, Don Luis de Guzmán initiated his project by sending a letter to rabbi Moses Arragel inviting him to compose "vna biblia en rromançe, glosada e ystoriada."
-It is not known what convinced rabbi Arragel to accept as he initially demurred in an extensive reply letter to Guzmán.
+It is unknown what convinced Rabbi Arragel to accept as he initially hesitated in an extensive reply letter to Guzmán.
 Nevertheless, eight years later the bible was completed.

-From 1492, the year in which the Alhambra Decree issued mandating the expulsion of all Jews from Spain, until 1622, when it resurfaced in the Palace of Liria owned by the House of Alba, the whereabouts of the Alba Bible were unknown.
-In 1922 an illustrated facsimile edition of 300 copies was published by the scholar Antonio Paz y Meliá.
-In 1992, to commemorate the 500th anniversary of the expulsion, Mauricio Hatchwell Toledano, President of the Fundacion Amigos de Sefarad published 500 copies in an exact facsimile edition, one of which was given to Juan Carlos I of Spain, the reigning King of Spain.
+Religious Context in Spain

+After the fall of Granada on January 2, 1492, Spain's religious tolerance came to an end.
+Following this event, the Inquisition acted without restraint.
+Jews who refused to be baptized were compelled to leave the country that year.
+As a result, Jewish Old Testament translations into Castilian were burned on September 25, 1492.
+Around twenty Bibles containing heretical writings were publicly burned in Salamanca on the same day.

+Meanwhile, the hunt for so-called heretical writings continued, and many copies were kept safe by the highest-ranking members of society.
+Queen Isabella of Spain, a devout Catholic, possessed at least four different translations.
+Although she was not the commissioner of the Alba BIble, it was common that such writings would be passed down generationally once in the royal collection.

+Modern History

-Today the original Alba Bible is preserved by the House of Alba, and is on exhibition in the Palace of Liria, in Madrid.
+Today, the original Alba Bible is preserved by the House of Alba and is on exhibition in the Palace of Liria in Madrid.
 The original Bible has been valued at 2.5 million euros.
-Copies of the 500 limited edition facsimile copies reproduced in 1992 are sold for more than US$44,000.

-Contents

-The work comprises 513 folios and a rich collection of 334 miniatures that illustrate passages from the religious text.
-Although the text of the Alba Bible was the product of Rabbi Arragel, the elaborate artistic detail is wholly the product of Franciscans of Toledo.